cph101/Zees-Trims/README.md

 # Zee's Trims

-This mod aims to implement some armor trims made by [SystemZee](https://www.youtube.com/@syszee), as well as his [Rainbow "Jeb" trims](https://youtu.be/MEwsfdl_zzk?t=1750&si=qBTxGidL4Jzsb392).
+This fabric mod aims to implement some armor trims made by [SystemZee](https://www.youtube.com/@syszee), as well as his [Rainbow "Jeb" trims](https://youtu.be/MEwsfdl_zzk?t=1750&si=qBTxGidL4Jzsb392).
 No, I have not been given explicit permission to reuse a lot of his assets, but the experimental mod's license was MIT, which states that I may "modify and redistribute the software".

 ## Planned Features
 - [x] "Jeb" armor trims (rainbow shader)